supersven/ghc-riscv-ngc-talk/slidev/slides.md

 :: content ::

 - Adjust tests
+  - Focus on one test / feature at a time
   - Build the smallest reproducer possible
   - Reading a lot of Assembly or Cmm can be very exhausting
   - Add dump options: `-ddump-to-file -dppr-debug -ddump-cmm -ddump-asm`
     - Run `hadrian` with `-k` to *k*eep those files
-- Run testsuite subsets
-  - `--only="test1 test2"`
-  - `--test-root-dirs="./testsuite/tests/..."`
   - Write small Cmm reproducers by hand
     - E.g. write a small Haskell driver and call it via FFI
+- Run testsuite subsets with `hadrian`
+  - `--only="test1 test2"` or `--test-root-dirs="./testsuite/tests/..."`
 ---
 layout: top-title
 align: c